AdaGold/trek/README.md

 ## At a Glance

 - Individual, [stage 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) project
-- Due before class, DATE HERE
+- Due before class Tues Nov 27

 TREK is an application that displays information on travel packages and allows users to reserve spots on a specific trip.